Real Estate Land Use and Zoning

 Contact Our Experienced Real Estate Attorneys

 When purchasing real estate, it’s important to be aware of the potential impacts of zoning regulations.
 At Cavallo & Cavallo, our experienced New York Real Estate Attorneys will guide you through the purchasing process, making sure that the property you purchase is suited to your needs.
-With offices in the Bronx and New Rochelle, we’re your neighborhood law firm, providing effective legal service in handling all your real estate needs throughout all the boroughs of New York as well as all of Westchester County.
+With offices in the Bronx and Westchester, we’re your neighborhood law firm, providing effective legal service in handling all your real estate needs throughout all the boroughs of New York as well as all of Westchester County.